Lorna Cartwright

-Character creation and development
+Creation and development

 Lorna Cartwright was introduced in July 1997 under Series Producer Jane Harris.
 Yorkshire actress Janet Dibley was cast in the role, previously known for her starring role opposite Nicholas Lyndhurst in the ITV sitcom The Two of Us.

 Lorna, described as "a drunken loner", was part of a storyline that centred on the character Phil Mitchell (Steve McFadden) and his ongoing struggles with alcoholism.
 A fellow alcoholic, Lorna met Phil at an AA meeting and "became attached to him"; they began a torrid affair, which ended badly.
 Lorna's principal purpose was to break up the marriage of Phil and his wife Kathy (Gillian Taylforth), which eventually happened in a special set of episodes, that was broadcast in August 1997 and was filmed in Paris, France.
 A critic for The Independent commented on the Paris episodes: "Phil is jumpy because he expects Lorna to emerge shrieking from the bushes at any moment; stabbing wildly about her with a carving knife (she gave a tiny clue to her highly strung nature the other night, by stubbing a cigarette out on his chest).
 He was so nervous, indeed, that he eventually confessed his infidelity to Kathy.
 If he thought that this was going to buy him a quiet few days of remorse and mutual weeping, he was wrong.
 The wedding ring went straight in the Seine in the middle of a blazing soap aria from Gillian Taylforth."

 After being absent from August 1997, Lorna reappeared once again in February 1998.
 Lorna was involved in the storyline that saw the character Kathy depart the serial after 13 years; her suicide bid helped to ruin Phil and Kathy's chance of patching up their marriage, and Kathy left for a new life in South Africa.
 Following the climax of this storyline, Lorna departed.
 The producers of EastEnders had wanted to keep the character in the show, but Janet Dibley reportedly turned down the BBC's £130,000 pay offer after discovering they were planning to turn Lorna into a prostitute who was to be gang-raped.